mohitpai/journey-optimizer.en/help/using/offers/data-collection/create-dataset.md

     >[!CAUTION]
     >
     >The schema that will be used in your dataset must have the **[!UICONTROL Experience Event - Proposition Interactions]** field group associated with it.
-Otherwise you will not be able to use it in your ranking strategy.
+Otherwise you will not be able to use it in your AI model.

 1. Type a name and save the schema.